Pulau Weh is Southeast Asia off the beaten path.

 Many restaurants receive the seafood fresh in the morning and you can sometimes even choose the fish you want to have BBQ’d.
 Tuna is definitely a popular choice and is best shared between 3-4 people.
 Also squid and octopus is another popular choice, with Pulau Weh’s speciality being the Sate Gurita, which is octopus satay grilled and served with a local sauce.

-There are many places around the island which serves great seafood including Babah Alue Restaurant in Iboih.
-For Pulah Weh’s local Sate Gurita, which is Octopus Satay, check out the Sate Gurita stall near Pantai Paradiso which opens in the evenings.
+There are many places around the island which serves great seafood and for Pulah Weh’s local Sate Gurita, which is Octopus Satay, check out the Sate Gurita stall near Pantai Paradiso which opens in the evenings.
+You can also learn more about places to in eat in Pulau Weh through my guide.

 Chill Out, Relax, Take it Easy